A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: Coordination of Connected and Automated Vehicles

-The time $t_{i}^{m}$ that the vehicle $i$ will be entering the merging zone is restricted by the imposing rear-end and lateral collision constraints.
-Therefore, to ensure that \eqref{eq:rearend} and \eqref{eq:lateral} are satisfied at $t_{i}^{m}$ we impose the following conditions which depend on the subset that the vehicle $i-1$ belongs to.
+The time $t_{i}^{m}$ that vehicle $i$ will be entering the merging zone is restricted by imposing rear-end and lateral collision constraints.
+Therefore, to ensure \eqref{eq:rearend} and \eqref{eq:lateral} are satisfied at $t_{i}^{m}$ we impose the following conditions which depend on the subset vehicle $i-1$ belongs to.
 If $i-1\in\mathcal{L}_{i}(t),$

 and if $i-1\in\mathcal{C}_{i}(t),$